 Shawn, like so many others seriously affected by the pandemic and economic shutdown, was both qualified and eager to work, but had very few options.
 Iron Workers Local 44 made it clear they were hoping to hire as soon as possible, but that they could not provide work immediately.

 While waiting, Shawn pieced together side jobs to support his family.
-To supplement his work in this time, due to the radical generosity of the grassroots-led emergency relief fund, CityLink was able to support him with groceries.
+To supplement his work, due to the radical generosity of the grassroots-led emergency relief fund, CityLink was able to support him with groceries.

 At the end of May, Iron Workers Local 44 reached out with a start date for Shawn.
 However, in order to start the job, he needed to purchase special tools.
 Since his paychecks were going to support his family, he didn’t have cash on hand for the tools.
 CityLink was able to use the emergency relief fund to give him a microloan to buy the tools and get started.

-Shawn has now been working on the stadium with Iron Workers Local 44 for two weeks and is enjoying his experience.
+Shawn has now been working on the stadium with Iron Workers Local 44 since the beginning of June and is enjoying his experience.
 In addition, he has already begun paying back his loan for the tools.